-Born into a Ukrainian peasant family in 1894, Khrushchev worked as a mine mechanic before joining the Soviet Communist Party in 1918.
+Born into a Russian peasant family in 1894, Khrushchev worked as a mine mechanic before joining the Soviet Communist Party in 1918.
 In 1929, he went to Moscow and steadily rose in the party ranks and in 1938 was made first secretary of the Ukrainian Communist Party.
 He became a close associate of Joseph Stalin, the authoritative leader of the Soviet Union since 1924.
 In 1953, Stalin died, and Khrushchev grappled with Stalin’s chosen successor, Georgy Malenkov, for the position of first secretary of the Communist Party.
 Khrushchev won the power struggle, and Malenkov was made premier, a more ceremonial post.
 In 1955, Malenkov was replaced by Bulganin, Khrushchev’s hand-picked nominee.

 In 1956, Khrushchev denounced Stalin and his totalitarian policies at the 20th Party Congress, leading to a “thaw” in the USSR that saw the release of millions of political prisoners.
 Almost immediately, the new atmosphere of freedom led to anti-Soviet uprisings in Poland and Hungary.
 Khrushchev flew to Poland and negotiated a diplomatic solution, but the Hungarian rebellion was crushed by Warsaw Pact troops and tanks.